Email Marketing: The Complete Guide 2026

 - All emails must look perfect on mobile (media queries or fluid design)

-- Touch targets at least 44x44 px with sufficient spacing
+- Touch targets at least 44×44 px with sufficient spacing

 - Alt text for all images (many clients block images by default)

-- Optimize preview text (preheader) -- this appears directly after the subject line
+- Optimize the preview text (preheader) – it appears directly after the subject line

 Over 40% of email users use dark mode.
 Your emails must look good in both modes:

-- Transparent PNGs instead of JPGs with white backgrounds
+- Transparent PNGs instead of JPGs with a white background

-- Add outlines around logos and dark elements
+- Add an outline around the logo and dark elements

-- Test colors: What is high-contrast in light mode may disappear in dark mode
+- Test colors: what is high-contrast in light mode can disappear in dark mode

-- CSS media query for adapted display in dark mode
+- CSS media query for an adapted display in dark mode

-Marketing automations are email sequences that are automatically triggered when a contact performs a specific action.
-They work around the clock and generate up to 320% more revenue per email than standard campaigns, according to Omnisend.
+Marketing automations are email sequences that are triggered automatically when a contact performs a certain action.
+They work around the clock and, according to Omnisend, generate up to 320% more revenue per email than standard campaigns.

 Recommended sequence (5 emails over 14 days):